संस्कृति

 Culture being the prime mover of World Konkani Centres activities, manifested through various projects and programmes ranging from Theatre to Cooking camps conducted at various levels of the community spread across the region.

-Projects and Programmes
+Projects & Programmes

 Rejuvenating Konkani Folktales